 Sort manufacturing within the younger Soviet Union

 The primary Soviet typeface was Literaturnaya (at first named Latinskaya, i.e. “Latin”), primarily based on Berthold’s Lateinisch from 1899.
 It was launched in 1936, and its lead designer was Anatoly Schukin.
 In the identical yr, Zhurnalnaya got here out, designed by Nikolay Kudryashov.
 It was a duplicate of Linotype’s Excelsior (1931), designed by Chauncey H. Griffith.
-It was a typical observe within the Soviet period to repeat Western merchandise and rename them, and this was evidently additionally true for typefaces.
+It was a standard observe within the Soviet period to repeat Western merchandise and rename them, and this was evidently additionally true for typefaces.

 Zhurnalnaya roublennaya (Журнальная рубленая), “Journal Grotesque” or “Journal Grotesque” in English, was launched in 1947, however at that time it supported solely Cyrillic-alphabet languages.
 Roublennaya means “chopped” in Russian, and on this case it’s used to imply grotesque, gothic, or sans serif.
-Soviet sources checklist Schukin and his colleagues because the designers of the typeface.
+Soviet sources listing Schukin and his colleagues because the designers of the typeface.

 Modernist typefaces within the 1920s and 1930s

 One results of that was Berthold-Grotesk, which got here out in 1928.
-The sort foundry Berthold’s typefaces had been additionally produced by the St. Petersburg department workplace and stayed in use after the Communist revolution.
+The sort foundry Berthold’s typefaces have been additionally produced by the St. Petersburg department workplace and stayed in use after the Communist revolution.

 Zhurnalnaya roublennaya as a poor man’s Futura